rom-rb/rom-rb.org/source/learn/introduction/overview.html.md

 ### Writing

-1. Your application calls a <mark>Command</mark> to perform a Create, Update, Delete, or a custom operation
+1. Your application calls a <mark>Command</mark>, either directly or through repository or its changesets, to perform a Create, Update, Delete, or a custom command type
 2. The command executes a datastore-specific operation via its relation
 3. The result is returned to your application
   * It can be optionally mapped to a different representation using <mark>Mappers</mark>